 #7 Sensory processing or high muscle tone

-Some babies may have sensory processing issues, high muscle tone or need body work that causes them to seem fussy.
-Reading the linked articles may help to discover whether any of these could be an issue for your baby.
+Some babies may have sensory processing issues, or high muscle tone that may contribute to fussy behaviour.
+Reading the linked articles may help to discover whether any of these could be an issue for your baby and what to do.

 #8 Not enough physical contact